 - Medicare and Medicaid: These programs do not impose pre-existing condition waiting periods.

-- Special Enrollment Periods (SEPs): Employees experiencing a qualifying life event (e.g., marriage, birth, loss of other coverage) must be offered a SEP.
+- Special Enrollment Periods (SEPs): Employees with a qualifying life event (e.g., marriage, birth, loss of other coverage) must be offered a SEP.
 Coverage effective dates follow specific rules, but no pre-existing condition exclusion can be applied upon enrollment.

 Best Practices for Employers and HR Teams